hapticssymposium-org/hs2026/site/content/program/awards.md

 Twenty contributions were accepted.
 All the accepted and exhibited demonstrations were considered by the committee.

-A committee of four experts reviewed all of the demonstrations.
+A committee of five experts reviewed all of the demonstrations.
 They selected one Best Demonstration, one Distinguished Demonstration, and one Honorable Mention.

 ### Best Demonstration Award